 The estimates of phenotypic coefficient of variation (PCV) 16.82 and genotypic coefficient of variation (GCV)16.11 for test weights among the genotypes studied were moderate, indicating low variation.
 Similar PCV and GCV values were reported by [1,9].
 The trait exhibited a high heritability of 91.76%, along with poor genetic progress as a percentage of the mean (31.79).
 This may be attributed to the prevalence of non-additive gene activities, suggesting that simple selection may not be effective in enhancing this feature.
 [5,10,6,8] also reported comparable findings of significant heritability and moderate genetic advancement as a percentage of the mean.

 In the present investigations the high heritability coupled with high genetic advance is observed in plant height, panicle length, flag leaf length and grain yield.
 Hence these traits shows attributed to the predominance of additive gene action, which suggests that simple selection effectively increases this feature.
 Moderate heritability with moderate genetic advance are observed in peduncle length, panicle weight and also in test weight, this shows that both additive gene action and non additive gene action are in control.

+Include conclusion

 References